Skip to main content

-4 Portuguese scientists receive L'Oréal Portugal Medals of Honor for Women in Science
+Four Portuguese scientists receive L’Oréal Portugal Medals of Honor for Women in Science

-The 19th edition of the L'Oréal Portugal Medals of Honor for Women in Science honors four more Portuguese scientists at a ceremony on May 10 at Ciência Viva - Pavilhão do Conhecimento.
+The 19th edition of the L'Oréal Portugal Medals of Honor for Women in Science honors four more Portuguese scientists at a medal ceremony on May 10 at Ciência Viva – Pavilhão do Conhecimento.

-The female researchers, with PhDs and aged between 31 and 35, were selected by a scientific jury, chaired by Alexandre Quintanilha, and will receive an individual prize of 15,000 euros.
-A total of 60,000 euros will be awarded to support the research projects of young female doctors.
+The researchers, who hold PhDs and are aged between 31 and 35, were selected by a scientific jury chaired by Alexandre Quintanilha and will receive an individual prize of €15,000.
+A total of €60,000 will be awarded to support the research projects of young female PhD holders.

 Andreia Trindade Pereira